Nonsmooth Convex Optimization using the Specular Gradient Method with Root-Linear Convergence

-In the ISGM, the tolerance criterion is given by $|f'_+(x) + f'_-(x)|$.
-This is a reasonable choice for the tolerance since it satisfies the inequality $2|f^{\spd}(x)|\leq |f'_+(x) + f'_-(x)|$ (see \cite[Lemma 5.1]{2022_Jung}).
+In I-SPEG, the tolerance criterion is given by $|f'_+(x) + f'_-(x)|$.
+This is a reasonable choice for the tolerance since it satisfies the inequality $2|f^{\sd}(x)|\leq |f'_+(x) + f'_-(x)|$ (see \cite[Lem.
+5.1]{2022a_Jung}).
 By using this tolerance criterion, the algorithm can evaluate convergence without explicitly calculating the specular derivatives.
 In addition, the choice of initial $t = \frac{b-a}{2}$ makes sense as

 where $x^{\ast}$ is in $(a, b)$.